-(7) Relationship with the parent company
+7) Relationship with the parent company

-Canon Marketing Japan Inc. is a subsidiary of Canon Inc. (its voting rights ratio was 58.5% as of December 31, 2018) and holds exclusive rights to sell in Japan all products (excluding semiconductor exposure devices and liquid crystal substrate exposure devices) manufactured under the Canon brand by Canon Inc. The volume of purchase from Canon Inc. still accounted for a large portion of total purchases made by the Company in the consolidated fiscal year under review totaled 198,404 million yen, which comprises 58.8% of the total purchase made by Canon Marketing Japan Inc.
+Canon Marketing Japan Inc. is a subsidiary of Canon Inc. (its voting rights ratio was 58.5% as of December 31, 2019) and holds exclusive rights to sell in Japan all products (excluding semiconductor exposure devices, liquid crystal substrate exposure devices and medical equipment) manufactured under the Canon brand by Canon Inc. The volume of purchase from Canon Inc. still accounted for a large portion of total purchases made by the Company in the consolidated fiscal year under review totaled 182,019 million yen, which comprises 54.8% of the total purchase made by Canon Marketing Japan Inc.

 Due to this condition, any substantial change in the management policies, business development, and other aspects of Canon Inc. may considerably affect business activities, the financial performance and condition of the Canon Marketing Japan Group.
 Moreover, if the advantage of Canon products in related industries cannot be maintained for any reason, the Group’s financial position may be adversely affected.